nikitakodkany/Neural-Networks/README.md

-# Nueral-Networks
+# Neural-Networks
-Nueral Networks from Scratch
+Neural Networks from Scratch